 For the latest and most up to date information, we advise you contact the Red Cross, so they can contact you when funds are available.

 If your situation is urgent, we can help.
-We can arrange for a Discovery Session to help you get some answers to your questions.
+We can arrange for an appointment to help you get some answers to your questions.

 We understand this is a stressful and confusing time – we want to support you.